nbltrust/Jadepool-API/source/index.html.md

 }
 ```

-This endpoint enables you to claim reward.
+This endpoint enables you to claim reward at all or specified validators.

 *HTTP Request*